pandey-ankit/coherence-new/lab3/lab3.md

       > 1. `import com.oracle.coherence.spring.annotation.event.Inserting;`
       > 2. `import com.oracle.coherence.spring.annotation.event.Synchronous;`
       > 3. `import com.tangosol.net.events.partition.cache.EntryEvent;`

+   > Note: It is important that the amount of work you do within a synchronous event listener is minimized as you are holding
+   > an implicit exclusive lock on the entry while this code runs.
+You should not be doing any operations that do external calls to
+   > other systems as this will affect the performance and throughput of the cluster.

 2. In a terminal, issue the following command to build the application: